Glaucoma Treatment St. Louis, MO

 The most common type of glaucoma is primary open-angle glaucoma, which progresses slowly over many years due to the gradual clogging of the eye drainage channels.
 Other types of the eye disease include acute angle-closure glaucoma, which is rare but causes a rapid increase in eye pressure; secondary glaucoma, linked to underlying eye conditions; and congenital glaucoma, a rare type affecting very young children.

-While there is no cure for glaucoma, early treatment can protect your sight.
+While there is no cure for glaucoma, early treatment can prevent vision loss and control the condition.

 Who Is at Risk for Glaucoma?